JUA96/SQL-in-Python/README.md

 # SQL-in-Python
-Interrogating an SQL cloud database with the 'Python SQL API interface'
+Interogating an SQL cloud database with the 'Python SQL API interface'